Anand450623/Stackoverflow/Readme.md

-The repo contains Sample Code to reproduce JPA deleteInBatch() issue.
+The repo contains Sample Code to reproduce issues for posted question.